blended-zio/blended-zio-site/content/docs/blended-zio-jmx/ServiceMetrics.md

 * start service invocation
 * complete invocation with success
-* complete incocation with error
+* complete invocation with error

 In addition to this we would like to retrieve the current list of active invocations and also the current collected summaries.

-This leads to the follwing interface definition:
+This leads to the following interface definition:

 {{< codesection dirref="jmxsrc" file="blended/zio/jmx/metrics/ServiceMetrics.scala" section="service" >}}